Hannah Palmer’s ‘Better When Wet’ Update Is Bringing Instagram To Its Knees

-Fans tend not have Hannah Palmer pegged as a wordsmith.
+Fans don’t exactly peg Hannah Palmer as a wordsmith.
 April 30 is proving them wrong.

 Traffic is likely on the up for this Maxim model today – “better when wet” as a caption to a cleavage-flaunting pool picture will do that.
 Hannah’s latest update appears to come as the complete package.
 Fans are getting a swimsuit-clad bombshell, as much sideboob as there is leg, and Palmer herself is semi-submerged.
 The witty caption adds the final flourish.